jsoeterbroek/resume/markdown/resume-en.md

     * Technical documentation
     * Custom engineering, troubleshooting and disaster recovery for Cobalt server appliances

-    Note: Joost Soeterbroek joined Sun Microsystems with the acquisition of Cobalt Networks by Sun.
+    *Note: Joost Soeterbroek joined Sun Microsystems with the acquisition of Cobalt Networks by Sun Microsystems.*

 2000-2001
 :   **Snow UNIX Consultancy**